hackclub/hackclub/meta/applications/yc_s15.md

 state, and over 90 countries.

-Jonathan has been teaching programming since high school and helped create the hacking movement at Penn through being one of the lead organizers of PennApps.
-Jonathan realized he cared deeply about empowering others to become creators.
-To develop this craft, Jonathan taught the 12 week Ruby on Rails bootcamp at at General Assembly and most recently designed and ran a 6 week summer immersive at All Star Code for high schoolers.
-At All Star Code, Jonathan took students from not knowing how to code, to building web apps, hacking hardware, and organizing a hackathon for the top high school hackers in NYC.
+Jonathan has been teaching programming since high school and helped create the hacking movement at Penn, where he was one of the lead PennApps organizers and grew it from 80 to >1000 hackers.
+Jonathan realized he cared deeply about empowering others and began to feel how liberating the idea of "Everything around you that you call life, was made up by people that were no smarter than you." he couldn't help but share it.
+To pursue this, Jonathan taught the 12 week Ruby on Rails bootcamp at at General Assembly and most recently designed and ran a 6 week summer immersive at All Star Code for high schoolers where he continued to be inspired by his students.

 Zach was the first person Jonathan met who was as obsessed with this as he was. hackEDU's model of students teaching their peers speaks to his passion for student empowerment.
 That's why he's all in.

 **What's new about what you plan to do?**